chefThomas/pluma/README.md

 Results are returned as a list of sightings that users selectively map and draw routes to from their own location.
 Clickable markers on the map provide additional info on location as well as sighting date.

-Pluma provides guidance to users who aim to view specific species in the field.
-This function is particularly useful for travelling users with limited time at a given location.
-Speaking from my own perspective as a birder, it's also simply fun to see what birders in exotic locations are viewing.
+Pluma allows users to see what bird species have been viewed in different areas, thus increasing their chance of observing novel species in the field.
+This function is particularly useful for travelling users with limited time at a location.
+Speaking from my own perspective as a birder, it's also simply fun to see what birds are seen in exotic locations.

 ## Technology
 Pluma was built with HTML, CSS/Sass, Javascript, and jQuery